 402F Seminar on Global Feminisms.
-Comparative examination of the global rise of women's movements for economic and social justice in the United States and other nations.
-Attention to the role of the United Nations Conferences on women; issues of violence against women and children; poverty; economic, sexual and civil rights; immigration and citizenship; decolonization; and the dismantling of both national and transnational relations of exploitation, militarism, imperial masculinities and religious fundamentalisms.
+Comprehensive examination of global feminism, focusing on the rise of women's movements for economic and social justice.
+Attention to the role of socio-cultural constructions of femininity and masculinity; issues of violence against women and children; poverty; economic, sexual and civil rights; immigration and citizenship; global migration; and the construction of identity by dismantling national and transnational relations of exploitative power regimes.
 Prerequisite, one course in women's studies or consent of instructor.
-Mohanty.
+Lacsamana.

 405S Seminar: Black Feminist Thought.
 Interdisciplinary examination of the tradition of black feminist thought as it spans African and African-American heritages.
 Exploration of how black women are not simply victims of oppression but visionary agents of change.
 Areas examined include history, literature, music, art, education, sociology and film.
 Prerequisite, one course in women's studies or consent of instructor.
+(Same as Africana Studies 405.)
 Haley.